-Respondent Section of Document Responded To Response ID Response Agree?
+Respondent Section of Document Responded To Response Agree?
 Disagree?
 Comment?
-Mineral Planning Authority Comment Stephen Bowley Planning Consultancy 2 Introduction DMSP56 RBMR would ask that a policy be included providing a permissive approach towards site extensions.
-Comment Your comment is noted, however strategic issues such as this should have been dealt with in the 2014 Minerals Strategy and not iN a site allocation document.
-South Gloucestershire Council 2 Introduction DMSP853 Thank you for consulting South Gloucestershire Council on the Bournemouth, Dorset and Poole Draft Mineral Sites Plan & Draft Waste Plan.
+Mir Stephen Bowley Planning Consultancy 2 Introduction RBMR would ask that a policy be included providing a permissive approach towards site extensions.
+Comment Your co issues s in the 2 allocatio South Gloucestershire Council 2 Introduction Thank you for consulting South Gloucestershire Council on the Bournemouth, Dorset and Poole Draft Mineral Sites Plan & Draft Waste Plan.
 Apologies for the delay in responding.
 The Council has no comments to make at this stage.
-Comment Your response is noted.
-Highways England 2 Introduction DMSP567 Highways England welcomes the opportunity to comment on the Draft Mineral Sites Plan.
+Comment Your re Highways England 2 Introduction Highways England welcomes the opportunity to comment on the Draft Mineral Sites Plan.
 We are responsible for operating, maintaining and improving the Strategic Road Network (SRN), which in the Plan area comprises short sections of the A303(T) in the north and the A31(T) and A35(T) in the south.
 It is on the basis of these responsibilities that the comments that follow in this letter have been made.
 We have previously provided comments in the relation to the emerging Mineral Sites Plan, which should be read in conjunction with this letter.
 We made numerous site specific comments relating the previous consultation, which where the sites remain in the plan are still applicable.
 We are generally concerned that potential traffic impacts of the proposals coming forward through the minerals plan should be fully assessed during the plan-making stage.
 It is imperative to identify these impacts at this early stage as set out in Circular 02/2013.
 Paragraph 15 states that: In order to develop a robust transport evidence base [for local plans], the Agency (now Highways England) will work with the local authority to understand the transport implications of development options.
 This will include assessing the cumulative and individual impacts of the Local Plan proposals upon the ability of the road links and junctions affected to accommodate the forecast traffic flows in terms of capacity and safety.
-Paragraph 18 states that: Capacity enhancements and infrastructure required to deliver strategic growth should be identified at the Local Plan stage, which provides the best opportunity to consider development aspirations alongside the associated strategic infrastructure needs.
-Enhancements should not normally be considered as fresh proposals at the planing application stage.
-The Highways Agency (now Highways England) will work with strategic delivery bodies to identify infrastructure and access needs at the earliest possible opportunity in order to assess suitability, viability and deliverability of such proposals, including the Comment Your comments are noted.
-Further assessment studies are being undertaken, and additional work will be carried out.
-Highways England will be invited to comment on/contribute to this additional work.
+Paragraph 18 states that Capacity enhancements and infrastructure required to deliver strategic growth should be identified at the Local Plan stage, which provides the best opportunity to consider development aspirations alongside the associated strategic infrastructure needs.
+Enhancements should not normally be considered as fresh proposals at the planning application stage.
+The Highways Agency (now Highways England) will work with strategic delivery bodies to identify infrastructure and access needs at the earliest possible opportunity in order to assess suitability, viability and deliverability of such proposals, including t Comment Your co studies work wi Highwa on/cont lineral Planning Authority Comment comment is noted, however strategic s such as this should have been dealt with 2014 Minerals Strategy and not iN a site ation document.